datocms/structured-text/packages/html-to-structured-text/README.md

 ## preprocessing

 Because of the strictness of the Dast spec it is possible that some semantic or elements might be lost during the transformation.
-For example in Dast images can be presented as `Block` nodes but these are not allowed inside of `ListItem` nodes (ul/ol lists).

-To help with this, the library allows you to register a `preprocess` function that is passed the Hast tree before it is transformed to Dast.
+To improve the final result, you might want to modify the Hast before it is transformed to Dast with the `preprocess` hook.

-You can use this function to make changes to the Hast that produces the desidered Dast.

 ```js
 import { findAll } from 'unist-utils-core';